 Like other types of vehicles, pickup trucks come in multiple sizes.
 But the size categories often used by automakers don’t always provide the whole picture.
 Here’s a quick cheat sheet.

 Full-size/half ton: This is the most common type of truck on the road, encompassing best-sellers like the Ford F-150, the Chevy Silverado 1500/GMC Sierra 1500 twins, and the Ram 1500.
-These trucks are sometimes referred to as “half tons,” a term which used to apply to payload ratings for this class of truck, but is now completely irrelevant.
+People sometimes refer to these trucks as “half tons,” a term which used to apply to payload ratings for this class of truck, but is now completely irrelevant.
 The term “full size” comes from the fact that these are the largest trucks classified as “light duty vehicles” by the EPA, meaning they’re governed by the same fuel-economy rules as cars.
+These trucks are often higher off the ground than other pickup trucks.
+They’re also a great substitute for a family minivan.

 - Best car brands